Absolute continuity, supports and idempotent splitting in categorical probability

 Define now the copy morphism on an object $(X, e_X)$ to be given by

 Then all relevant properties are trivial except for the associativity of copy, which follows from the assumption that $e_X$ is balanced. \end{proof}

 In particular, if every idempotent in $\cC$ is balanced, then the Karoubi envelope coincides with the Blackwell envelope and is thus a Markov category.
-For example, this happens by \cref{thm:balanced_idempotent} as soon as $\cC$ has the Cauchy-Schwarz property, which we already noted to be the case in standard probabilistic settings.
+For example, this happens by \cref{thm:balanced_idempotent} as soon as $\cC$ is balanced, which we already noted to be the case in standard probabilistic settings.

 \begin{remark} It is difficult to argue that $\cC^{\mathcal{K}}$ \emph{cannot be} a Markov category in general, since there could be many different ways of defining copy morphisms in general, even if one additionally requires the canonical inclusion $\cC \to \cC^{\mathcal{K}}$ to be a Markov functor.
 However, what we can say is that there is no way to achieve this for $\cC = \setmulti$ if one also wants $\cC^{\mathcal{K}}$ to be a \emph{positive} Markov category.